microsoft/msix-packaging/README.md

 * [OpenSSL Tag OpenSSL_1_0_2q Commit 5707219a6aae8052cb98aa361d115be01b8fd894](https://github.com/openssl/openssl/releases/tag/OpenSSL_1_0_2q)
 * [Android NDK](https://developer.android.com/ndk)

 For convinience, Zlib, Xerces-C and OpenSSL are git-subtrees that are mapped in under the lib folder of this project.
 Edits on top of these subtrees for build related optimizations are tracked within this repository.
-OpenSSL is only used on non-Windows platforms

 The Android NDK is only required for targeting the Android platform.